Bryan Reynolds Player Props: Pirates vs. Giants

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh with 56 hits and a team-best slugging percentage of .513.
+- Reynolds leads Pittsburgh with a slugging percentage of .503, fueled by 26 extra-base hits.

-- He ranks 27th in batting average, 62nd in on base percentage, and 24th in slugging among qualifying hitters in MLB.
+- Among the qualified hitters in baseball, he ranks 35th in batting average, 80th in on-base percentage, and 30th in slugging.

-- Reynolds has picked up a hit in 76.0% of his 50 games this season, with multiple hits in 26.0% of those games.
+- In 74.5% of his 51 games this season, Reynolds has picked up at least one hit.
+He's also had 13 multi-hit games.

-- He has gone deep in 12.0% of his games this season, and 3.2% of his trips to the plate.
+- He has hit a home run in six games this season (11.8%), leaving the park in 3.2% of his chances at the plate.

-- Reynolds has an RBI in 19 of 50 games this season, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in three contests.
+- Reynolds has an RBI in 19 of 51 games this season, with multiple RBI in six of them.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.